Grad-Projects/spectacular-documentation-action/README.md

 # Spectacular Documentation Generator Action 📖
 💻A GitHub action for generating spectacular C# documentation!🤓

+# C# FILES ONLY!😘

 ## The latest release is v3.42 ❤️

+### *Please note* Only one class per file will be documented!🙇‍♀️ Make sure to only have one class per file!

 Follow the steps below to add this spectacular tool to your repo👩‍💻